Categories

 Unsupervised Machine Learning

-One of the main techniques in machine learning, where the algorithm learns patterns in data.
+One of the main techniques in machine learning, is where the algorithm learns patterns in data.
 Unlike supervised machine learning, this data is not labelled, so typically the model will be able to group similar clusters together, but this cluster won’t have a label.
-In a recommendation system, an unsupervised model might group similar learners together, and make a recommendation to the group based on something that has known to be useful to one or more members of the cluster.
+In a recommendation system, an unsupervised model might group similar learners together, and make a recommendation to the group based on something that is known to be useful to one or more members of the cluster.

 Find out more by visiting our Artificial Intelligence page to view publications and resources, join us for events and discover what AI has to offer through our range of interactive online demos.